sovity/edc-ce/docs/Frontend/Providing/create-asset.md

 ![Asset Datasource Information](/docs/images/edc-ui-create-asset-datasource.png)

 #### Authentication
 By specifying the header `Authentication`, you could for example enable basic HTTP-auth or bearer-token authentication.
-Optionally a single header can be marked as authentication header and can have its value supplied by a vault-secret in our vault connected to your CaaS, "Header with Vault Secret".
+Optionally a single header can be marked as authentication header and can have its value supplied by a vault-secret in our vault connected to your CaaS, `Header with Vault Secret`.

 **Custom Datasource**
 If the UI does not support your desired data address type, you can provide a custom data address config JSON.